collective/jquery.recurrenceinput.js/README.rst

 * Coverage running, and extend tests to 100%.
 * The list of occurrences should be shown in the field itself, and not just in the popup (possibly just in read-only mode?)
-* The occurrence list should be refreshed when you have changed the recurrence rules.
-A refresh-button might be enough, but doing it automatically would be cool too.

 Medium priority: